Kalem Company: Olcott leadership

 Olcott and others from the studio - Alice Hollister, Agnes Mapes, Jack J. Clark, Robert G. Vignola, J.P.
 McGowan, Arthur Donaldson - returned to Ireland for most of the summer in the next two years.
 The O'Kalems, as the American entourage were affectionately dubbed, made such Irish films as Rory O'More, The Vagabonds, You Remember Ellen, The Colleen Bawn, one of the first American three-reels (40 minutes).
 22 films in total for Kalem.

 Later on, the outbreak of World War I prevented Olcott, who had resigned from Kalem and shot films for himself, from following through with his plans to build a permanent studio in Beaufort, County Kerry.

-Galvanized by the success of Irish films, Frank J. Marion decides on a more ambitious expedition: send a crew to Egypt and Palestine to shoot films, about thirty or so.
+Galvanized by the success of Irish films, Frank J. Marion decided on a more ambitious expedition: send a crew to Egypt and Palestine to shoot films, about thirty or so.
 Company stayed in Luxor, shot melodramas with titles such as An Arabian Tragedy, Captured by Bedouins, Tragedy of the Desert, A Prisoner of the Harem and documentaries the pulsing life on the Nile.

 But the great ambition of Kalem's expedition is the shooting of the first five-reel film.
 Titled From the Manger to the Cross, it told the life story of Jesus.
 According to Turner Classic Movies, it is considered the most important silent film to deal with the life of Christ.
 In 1998 the film was selected for the National Film Registry of the United States Library of Congress.

 Kalem was also one of the first studios to regularly film year-round by setting up facilities in Florida during the winter.
 The Florida company consisted of Sidney Olcott, George Hollister, cameraman; Allen Farnham, scenic artist; Arthur Clough, property man; Gene Gauntier scenarist and leading actress; Jack J. Clark, leading male actor; Robert Vignola, the bad guy; J.P.
 McGowan, another leading actor; Alice Hollister and Ethel Eastcourt.